-Police recorded crime provides frequent data, covering a wider range of crimes than the SCJS, and can provide statistics for low level geographies.
-It is largely dependent on the public reporting crimes to the police and as a result, provides a good measure of crimes that are well reported to the police.
+Police recorded crime provides frequent data, covering a wider range of crimes than the SCJS, and can provide statistics for low level geographies (i.e. local authorities).
+It is largely dependent on the public reporting crimes to the police and as a result, provides a good measure of the level of crime that the police are faced with.
+Recorded crime statistics are sensitive to public reporting practices and police recording practices, however, adherence to the SCRS is closely monitored by HMICS.

-As a victimisation survey of adults resident in private households in Scotland, the SCJS does not capture data on all crimes, for example those against victims who are under 16 years of age; those living in group residences; institutions or those without a fixed address; crimes without a single identifiable victim; or crimes against commercial or public sector bodies.
+As a victimisation survey of adults resident in private households in Scotland, the SCJS does not capture data on all crimes.
+For example, those against victims who are under 16 years of age; those living in group residences; institutions or those without a fixed address; crimes without a single identifiable victim; or crimes against commercial or public sector bodies.
 In addition, estimates produced by the SCJS are subject to a level of quantifiable and non-quantifiable error.
+Although a number of steps in the design and implementation of the survey are taken to reduce such errors, they can never be fully eliminated.